 If you want more features, you need to go with one of their paid plans, that start at $60/month.

-- Pro.
-This plan costs $60/editor/month and comes with 200 knowledge base sources per agent, up to 20 agents and 10M monthly AI tokens.
+- Pro ($60/month): This plan comes with 3k knowledge base sources, up to 20 agents and 10k monthly AI tokens.

-- Enterprise.
-This plan is custom-priced and comes with unlimited features of Voiceflow.
+- Enterprise (Custom-priced): This plan comes with unlimited features of Voiceflow.

 Is Voiceflow Open Source?